iAbhishek91/learn-istio/docs/07a-virtualService.md

   name: somename # for consistency keep it same as the service
 spec:
   hosts:
-    - fleetman-staff-service.default.svc.cluster.local # from where requests are coming, this service will forward to the app
+    - fleetman-staff-service.default.svc.cluster.local # from where requests are coming, this service will forward to the app.
+To be explicit we're applying regular kubernetes service name. that we are applying the routing rules to.
+It may be something coming from externally.
   http:
     - route:
         - destination: